Books: A wonderful source of finding prior art!

 This is one strategy that we always keep in our checklist while working on a project, and believe me, we’ve never come out empty-handed.
 Either we get what we are looking for, or we pave a path to reach there (what I mean is we get potential leads to follow up).

 Now, you must be thinking that why are we stressing on books so much.
-The other prior art (patents, research papers, articles, blogs, etc.) would be equally effective and serve just the same.
+The other prior art sources (patents, research papers, articles, blogs, etc.) would be equally effective and serve just the same.
 Then why books, Right?

 Sure, they are effective, but when a certain concept is written in a book, it becomes a very strong CGK (Common General Knowledge) that is accessible to the public.

-It is like putting background knowledge of a domain in the spotlight which makes it easy to prove that the particular concept related to the domain (mentioned in the background knowledge) is not innovative, rather it is a fact whose specifics can be built if the background knowledge is publically available.
+It is like putting background knowledge of a domain in the spotlight which makes it easy to prove that the particular concept related to the domain (mentioned in the background knowledge) is not innovative, rather it is a fact whose specifics can be built if the background knowledge is publicly available.

 To make it more clear, when a certain concept is written in a book for worldwide distribution, the author of the book makes sure to research/study that particular concept in detail.
 He then has a thorough knowledge of that particular domain (he becomes kind of an expert) and then he conveys that knowledge further which becomes widely accessible to the public.